 The corrected example looks like this:

-Feature: Google Searching Scenario: Simple Google search Given a web browser is at the Google home page When the user enters "panda" into the search bar Then links related to "panda" are shown on the results page
+Feature: Google Searching Scenario: Simple Google search Given the Google home page is displayed When the user enters "panda" into the search bar Then links related to "panda" are shown on the results page

 Good titles are just as important as good steps.
 The title is like the face of a scenario – it’s the first thing people read.
 It must communicate in one concise line what the behavior is.
 Titles are often logged by the automation framework as well.
 Specific pointers for writing good scenario titles are given in my article, Good Gherkin Scenario Titles.